Baguette (bag): History

+Relaunch

 In 2019, Fendi relaunched the Baguette bag, designed by Silvia Venturini Fendi, creator of the original Baguette.
 A few months later, Fendi partnered with the perfumer Francis Kurkdjian to launch the first-ever fragrance-infused bag.
 The scent was named ‘FendiFrenesia’ and influenced directly into the leather of Baguette bags (the scent lasts three years).
 A Baguette bag for men was also launched.
 The actresses Amanda Seyfried and Emma Roberts released a clip online, #BaguetteFriendsForever, where they explore a large room full of vintage and new Baguette bags.